 React.js and Node.js for web apps.
 These are JavaScript libraries for web applications.
 Node.js is a backend development environment that is used to build scalable and highly flexible web applications with high performance.
 React is an open-source frontend library for creating user interfaces with a convenient developer toolset.

-React Native for mobile apps.
+React Native for mobile app development.
 React Native is used to create mobile apps for Android and iOS.
-Using a single code base, this framework helps develop applications for both platforms with only one team, to save time and money on the blockchain application development.
+Using a single code base, this framework helps develop applications for both platforms with only one team, to save time and money on blockchain mobile app development.

 Remember that you need to write smart contracts on the back.
 The best programming languages for decentralized applications are Solidity, Java, Python, JavaScript, SQL, and others.
-Not just any coder will develop a DApp, as blockchain development is quite specific.
+Not just any coder will develop a DApp, as blockchain development — smart contract development in particular — is quite specific.
 This is their difference from the regular applications.
 At Purrweb, we can work it out.

 OK, but how do you actually create an app?
-Here’s the entire blockchain app development process conveniently divided into 5 steps — from market analysis to post launch support.
+This step-by-step guide to blockchain app development divides the whole process into 5 steps — from market analysis to post-launch support — so you understand blockchain builds end to end.

 Start off by carefully researching your competitors to identify their strengths and weaknesses.
 Analyze their features, pricing strategies, and positioning — this will help you identify gaps in the market that you can use to your advantage, as well as flesh out the concept of your future product.
 Don’t forget to scroll through some customer reviews: if you look closely enough, you can gain some valuable insights about client experience.